Yurii-jarbuzz/gact-2024-analysis/README.md

 *The table shows significant differences in the results of test-takers who took the tests on different days, with no overlapping of the 95% confidence intervals.
 The significance of the differences across test days is further confirmed by the Games-Howell test.*
 <br><br>
-![A linear linear mixed model and the effect of test date](visualizations/linear_mix_test_date.png) *The linear mixed model confirms that a test-taker in the same age group, of the same gender, and registered at the same institution ('EONAME') may gain or lose up to 4 points depending solely on the test date.*
+![A linear linear mixed model and the effect of test date](visualizations/linear_mix_test_date.png) *The linear mixed model confirms that a test-taker in the same age group, of the same gender, having the same combination of exams and registered at the same institution ('EONAME') may gain or lose up to 4 points depending solely on the test date.*
 <br><br>
 ![Quantile Impact Heatmap](visualizations/test_date_quantile_regression.png)
 *The quantile regression heat map confirms the conclusion that the effect of test date is systematic, rather than a bias toward “strong/weak” applicants (though with some variation).*